revbayes/revbayes.github.io/tutorials/biogeo/index.md

 An improved DEC analysis {#sec:bg_epoch}
 ========================

-In this section, we’ll introduce a suite of model features that lend towards more realistic biogeographic analyses.
+In this section, we'll introduce a suite of model features that lend towards more realistic biogeographic analyses.
 Topics include applying range size constraints, stratified (or epoch) models of paleoconnectivity, function-valued dispersal rates, and incorporating